-Developing time-bound targets and milestones to bring suppliers back into compliance Providing information on appropriate actions that can be taken to address non-compliance Assessing the efficacy and efforts of non-compliant supplier actions through consistent and quantified metrics Re-integrating suppliers back into supply chain based on the successful and verifiable completion of activities
+Developing time-bound targets and milestones to bring suppliers back into compliance Providing information on appropriate actions that can be taken to address noncompliance

+Assessing the efficacy and efforts of non-compliant supplier actions through consistent and quantified metrics

+Re-integrating suppliers back into supply chain based on the successful and verifiable completion of activities

-The grievance mechanism provides continuous monitoring for our agricultural supply chain and complements our Speak Up! process.
+Types of monitoring, monitoring frequency, response to non-compliance: The grievance mechanism provides continuous monitoring for our agricultural supply chain and complements our Speak Up! process.
 We are guided by Section 31 of the United Nations Guiding Principles on Business and Human Rights, which sets out the principles for good business-led grievance mechanisms.
-We engage direct suppliers who source from the companies at the center of the complaint to: Validate the allegations; Demonstrate the importance we attach to addressing the concerns raised; Understand corrective action steps already taken and planned in the future; and Influence those actions and monitor progress to ultimately address the complaint.
-In every case, we look to engage suppliers first and promote corrective actions that solve problems and build capability for sustainable palm oil and other agricultural commodities.
+We engage our direct suppliers who source from the companies at the center of the complaint to: Validate the allegations; Demonstrate the importance we attach to addressing the concerns; Understand previous and future corrective action steps; and Influence those actions, monitor progress towards completion and address the complaint.
+In every case, we look to engage suppliers first and promote corrective actions that solve problems and build capability for sustainable agricultural commodities.
 In cases where engagement does not lead to progress, we will consider all appropriate steps including significant action where deemed necessary.
-At the end of 2019, a total of 18 grievances were registered in our system, including legacy grievances.
-Most have a combination of environmental and social concerns, primarily deforestation and labor rights issues.
-A total of three of the grievances have been closed, while we continue to monitor eight other grievances in implementing measures to address the issues raised.
-The other seven remain open and we continue to engage with suppliers, peers who share these grievances, and others to make progress.
+At the end of 2020, 28 grievances were registered in our system, including legacy grievances.
+Most of the concerns relate to palm oil production in Southeast Asia.
+12 of the grievances have been closed, and PepsiCo deemed four to be "out-of-scope."
+12 remain open, and we continue to engage with suppliers, peers and others to make progress.